 There are lots of options when it comes to how you use this utility rack.
 You can rest sponges and scrubbing brushes on the rack—they’ll have air all around them to speed up the drying process, and any moisture will drip directly into the best possible spot: the sink.
 This rack can also be used to dry cups, dishes, or rinsed out bottles and cans that need to go out to the recycling bin.
 There’s a railing on the side to hold a dishcloth.

 There’s also a “soaking well” where you can soak utensils with caked-on food.
-However, several reviewers have a different idea for how to use this well: They’ve drilled small drainage holes in the bottom and used it for dish wands and sponges.
+If you want to kick up the functionality a notch, you can even small drainage holes in the bottom and used it for dish wands and sponges.

 This budget-friendly caddy sits on the ledge of a double sink and can hold two sponges or scrubbers.
 It’s made from plastic, and fits on the ledge between any standard double sink, according to the manufacturer.
 This simple caddy is perfect for keeping the sponge off the countertop and is easy to clean.